jmcameron/attachments/migration/source/migrate-1.5-to-2.5.rst

         fixes, empty the \*_attachments table and repeat the import process until all errors are eliminated.

- 12. Unzip the attachments file in the same directory on your Joomla 2.5 site as they were on your Joomla 1.5 site.
-This step requires that the article/parent IDs are identical between the 1.5 and 2.5 systems.
+ 12. Unzip the attachments file in the same directory on your Joomla 2.5+ site as they were on your Joomla 1.5 site.
+This step requires that the article/parent IDs are identical between the 1.5 and 2.5+ systems.
       If this is not true, some directory renaming will be necessary to ensure that the name of the parent directory above each attachment matches the article/parent ID.

       .. note::

-         If your web server is a Linux system, you may need to adust the user and group ownership of the files so that your webserver process can access and updated them as needed.
+         If your web server is a Linux system, you may need to adjust the user and group ownership of the files so that your webserver process can access and updated them as needed.
 Please consult a system adminstrator for your web server to determine what ownership is necessary.

- 13. In the back end on the Joomla 2.5 site, go to the Attachments page and execute the 'Utilities' command (on the right end of the toolbar).
+ 13. In the back end on the Joomla 2.5+ site, go to the Attachments page and execute the 'Utilities' command (on the right end of the toolbar).
       Click on the item: